 In the nurturing email sequence, you must prove your integrity and show that you have the right know-how and resources to help.
 Let the sequence work its magic and then you’ll be in a position to follow-up smoothly with a solution to your prospect’s needs after you've built a certain level of credibility via e-mail.

 To automate the email sequence you can use a CRM system such as Pipedrive or a marketing automation system such as ActiveCampaign.
 You'll receive notifications whenever someone opts in to download your lead magnet and join your mailing list.
 You'll probably find that the more qualified and relevant mortgage leads will eventually contact you to enquire about your services rather than you having to chase after them.

 To encourage this you should add a call-to-action (CTA) in each of your emails.
 Offering free information without asking your prospects to take some action is pointless.
 In each email, include an opportunity such as Click here for a free call with our mortgage expert.

 Google Ads can be used to target users who search for specific topics at the exact time when they're ready to receive the information.
-So, if someone searches for best mortgage rates in London, you can make sure they see an advert for your business at the top of the search results.
+So, if someone searches for best mortgage rates in London, you can make sure they see an advert for your business at the top of the search engine rankings.

 You don’t have to pay for your ad to appear in the search results.
 You only pay if someone clicks your ad to visit your website.
 So it can be a lot less riskier than adverts in newspapers and magazines.

 Google's aim is to highlight relevant information to users and provide high quality search results.
-So if you can master the secrets of setting Google Ads up properly and learn how to convince Google that you’re offering searchers what they are looking for, then you can use Google Ads to generate mortgage enquiries surprisingly cheaply even if you don’t have a huge advertising budget.
+So if you can master the secrets of setting Google Ads up properly and learn how to convince Google' search engines that you’re offering searchers what they are looking for, then you can use Google Ads to generate mortgage enquiries surprisingly cheaply even if you don’t have a huge marketing budget.